mccoy-lab/t2t-variants/genome_masks/README.md

 ### Compare observed coverage to median autosomal coverage

 For sex chromosomes, adjust the median expectation based on the expected dosage of the chromosome for that sample.
-For example, for females (XX), the median autosomal coverage is used for the X, while for males (XY), the median is divided by 2.
+For example, for females (XX), the median autosomal coverage is used for the X, while for males (XY), the median is divided by 2 for both the X and the Y. Coverage for female samples is not considered when producing the coverage mask for the Y chromosome.

 When complete:
 ```